 AN: I was.
 My wife and I were in Orlando.
 We debated going for a while.
 When the travel ban came, we started thinking “Should we?
 Should we not?”
 But we decided we should just go.

 About the travel ban, you had to debate just to be able to travel to the ENDO conference.
 The Endocrine Society put out a statement when the first version of the travel ban was signed.
-Now that it is where it is — the U.S. Supreme Court will hear it in October — and now there’s a limited version of it.
-What would you like to say to people who might read this and have some sort of say in what happens?
+Now that it is where it is — the U.S. Supreme Court will hear it in October — and now that there’s a limited version of it, what would you like to say to people who might read this and have some sort of say in what happens?

 AN: While I do believe the president has every intention to keep Americans safe, I disagree with this approach.
 A travel ban based on the country of origin makes me worry.
 Many good people will be negatively affected by this “limited version” of the travel ban.
 For example, there are many medical students from these countries who want to come to the U.S. and apply for residency.
 Based on the new travel ban, they will not be able to do that.
 Doctors and scientists from these countries cannot attend medical conferences in the U.S. There are many other examples.